Person: Wiederer, Christina

 Biography

-Christina Wiederer (born Christina Busch) is an Economist at the World Bank Group in Washington, DC.
-She is a member of the Global Trade and Regional Integration team within the Macroeconomics, Trade, and Investment Global Practice.
-She has led and contributed to analytical, advisory and lending activities in the areas of trade logistics, connectivity, regional integration, and trade facilitation.
-She is a co-author of the World Bank’s 2014, 2016, and 2018 Logistics Performance Index (LPI), as well as several other World Bank publications on international trade, logistics, and connectivity.
-Christina holds an M.Sc. degree in Economics (Diplom-Volkswirtin) from Humboldt-Universitaet zu Berlin and a Master of Public Administration degree from Columbia University.
-She is currently pursuing a PhD in Economics at Technische Universität Berlin, Germany.
+Christina Wiederer (born Christina Busch) is a Senior Economist at the World Bank in Washington, DC.
+She is a member of the Global Trade and Regional Integration team within the Finance, Competitiveness, and Innovation Global Practice.
+She has led and contributed to analytical, advisory, and lending activities in the areas of trade logistics, connectivity, regional integration, and trade facilitation.
+She led the 2023 edition of the World Bank's Logistics Performance Index (LPI) and co-authored the 2018, 2016, and 2014 LPI reports, as well as several other World Bank publications on international trade, logistics, and connectivity.
+Christina holds a PhD in Economics from Technische Universität Berlin, Germany.
+She also holds a Master of Public Administration degree from Columbia University and an M.Sc. degree in Economics (Diplom-Volkswirtin) from Humboldt-Universitaet zu Berlin.

 Publication Search Results